Skip to main content

 • “The graphics are breathtakingly beautiful, the puzzles are well thought out, and the storyline so far sets the game up to be an adventure filled with magic, heartbreak, and triumph.”

-• “The visuals are beautiful - the art style provides lots of character to the environment and residents of the world, and the colors are well-mixed, which provides a sight for sore eyes.”
+• “The visuals are beautiful – the art style provides lots of character to the environment and residents of the world, and the colors are well-mixed, providing a sight for sore eyes and helping to distinguish friendlies from foes.”

 • story